NSFWUTILS/RedditScrape/README.md

 # RedditScrapeNSFW
 With the news that reddit will soon be charging for API access, and that imgur is no longer hosting NSFW media, I wanted to create something to help download things while the getting is good.

+I've tested this on Mac and Ubuntu with python 3.9.7

+The code is designed to run in a concurrent fashion (sort of like multi-threading) to help with performance.

+It will also look to see if the file already exists before downloading it, so you can run this multiple times.

 # Getting Started
 The following sections should help get you started.